Department of Biology

-Microbiology courses become a part of the curricula in the Zoology and Botany departments.
+Microbiology courses became a part of the curricula in the zoology and botany departments.

-The Biological Division is created, with coursework devoted entirely to plant pathology.
+The Biological Division was created with coursework devoted entirely to plant pathology.

-Adeline Stevens, the wife of Frank Lincoln Stevens, becomes the first female faculty member, as an instructor in biology during the 1902-1903 academic year.
+Adeline Stevens, the wife of Frank Lincoln Stevens, became the first woman faculty member as an instructor in biology during the 1902-1903 academic year.

-Genetics curriculum taught as a component of coursework in Agronomy, Zoology, and Plant Pathology departments.
+Genetics curriculum was taught as a component of coursework in the agronomy, zoology, and plant pathology departments.

-Maud K. Schaub becomes the first woman to earn an M.S. degree in Biology.
+Maud K. Schaub became the first woman to earn a MS in biology.

-The Division of Biological Sciences is established; the Department of Zoology and Entomology is placed within.
+The Division of Biological Sciences was established, and the Department of Zoology and Entomology were placed within the division.

-Department of Entomology and Zoology separated into two programs; Department of Zoology, Department of Entomology created
+The Department of Entomology and Zoology separated into two programs: the Department of Zoology and the Department of Entomology.

 The Department of Zoology moves to Gardner Hall.